scrabbletank/farhome-rules/dmsguide.md

 *Woundrous Item, Requires Attunement*

 A large blue orb with storm clouds swirling inside.
 While attuned to this item all Lightning spells you cast start with 1 crit (but no successes) and you may reroll 1 die for those rolls.
 Regardless of the weather, while you hold the orb it is always considered stormy weather for the purposes of spellcasting.

+## Swords of Tyr

+### Archeon, The Radiant Dawn

+#### Archeon +1
+*Magic Sword +1*

+This sword has 3 charges, regaining a charge every day as long as it is exposed to the light of dawn.
+You may use a charge to take the _Justice_ maneuver.

+**Justice**
+AP: 5

+Make a weapon attack against a target.
+On hit the attack deals normal weapon damage, adding 2 wounds in Holy damage.
+On crit the target is blind until the end of their next turn.

+#### Archeon +2
+*Magic Sword +2, Requires Attunement*

+The sword has 6 charges, regaining 2 charges every day as long as it is exposed to the light of dawn.
+When activating the sword, either by spending a charge or taking the Justice maneuver, you gain the effects of the spell _Radiance_ for 10 minutes.

+You may spend all charges to awaken Archeon, becoming a +3 weapon for a minute per charge spent.
+While awakwened Archeon does an extra wound of Holy damage with each attack, or 3 wounds to chaotic demons, outsiders and monstrosities.
+In addition you may use the _Law_ maneuver.

+**Law**
+AP: 6
+Range: 10

+A target creature in range makes a Charisma save against 5 superior dice.
+On fail, if they are not lawfully aligned they are unable to roll criticals for the next 24 hours, with any critical rolled counting as 2 successes instead.
+If the creature is chaotic they are Blind, Dazed, and gain Slow 3 until the start of your next turn.
+These conditions bypass any resistances.

+### Astraea, The Falling Star

+#### Astraea +1
+*Magic Sword +1*

+Can cast starfall at 4th level, using 4 superior die for the roll.

+#### Astraea +2
+*Magic Sword +2*

+Can cast starfall at 4th level, using 4 superior die for the roll.

+The sword has 6 charges, regaining all charges when bathed in the light of a full moon.
+When activating the sword, either by spending a charge or taking the _Starcall_ Maneuver, you gain the effects of _Enhance Ability_ for 10 minutes.
+You may use a charge to take the _Starcall_ Maneuver.

+**Starcall**

+-AP: 5
+-Range: 5

+Targeting up to 3 creatures in range, they make a Strength save against 4 Superior dice.
+On hit they take 1 wound in force damage, adding a wound die on crit.